ELASMOBRANCHS OF THE SOUTHERN COLD

 Skates are the only group of fishes known to have survived the Oligocene cooling of Antarctica that killed the Paleogene fish life in this area.
 Why did they live?
 Probably because they can tolerate the cold, they aren't picky eaters, and are happy to call wherever and whatever home.

-COULD SHARKS EVER BE FOUND IN ANTARCTICA?
+COULD SHARKS EVER BE FOUND LIVING 100% OF THE TIME IN ANTARCTICA?

 Researchers Cheryl Wilga and Brad Seibel from the University of Rhode Island have found that an increase in water temperature of even a few degrees Celsius could possibly make Antarctic waters habitable for benthic sharks.
 The problem?
 Antarctic seafloor is basically dominated by relatively soft-bodied, slow-moving invertebrates... meaning an animal with jaws could easily decimate easy pickings.
 This could change the ecology of the Antarctic benthic community as we currently know it.
 This could happen within this century.